 Farquhar has a small landing strip with a weekly chartered flight.
 Anglers need to arrive into Mahe, the Seychelles capital airport, the day prior to the trip.
 From there you will fly in a chartered Beechcraft 1900 with a local flight time of 1hr 45mins.
 Timings and dates are subject to change so guests should always confirm prior to booking flights.

 -International flight home

-Please check IDC charter schedule prior to confirming international flights.
+Please check the charter schedule prior to confirming international flights.
 You should always arrive into Mahe the day prior to the outbound charter flight.